dikortis/LetsTalkETC/Episodes/Episode_6.md

-y&z; on set by such and such date you know we're okay with that so it's not like it's not like the investors that were interested in ET c or like okay do it do it next week you got to do it now you got to do it now um so a lot of them are here and with ET c because they want that the opposite of the move fast break things mentality so they're okay with us you know doing things diligently and you
+y&z; on set by such and such date you know we're okay with that so it's not like it's not like the investors that were interested in ETC or like okay do it do it next week you got to do it now so a lot of them are here and with ETC because they want that the opposite of the move fast break things mentality so they're okay with us you know doing things diligently and you